kenmulford/rails-vagrant-ansible/README.md

           password: <%= ENV['DB_PASSWORD'] %>

   - Or, hard-code your `database.yml` file to use the same config as `ansible/config.yml` (not recommended)

-## Usage

-- From within your Rails app folder, run `vagrant ssh`.
-This will connect you to the Vagrant box.
-- From within the Vagrant box, run `cd /vagrant`
-- If this is a new Rails app that hasn't been created yet, run `rails new .`.
-This will create a new Rails app in that folder
 - Run any of your normal Rails setup commands, like `bundle install` and `bin/rake db:migrate`
 - Run `bin/rails server -b 0.0.0.0`